 As a past two-term Councilmember, both as a Republican and as a Democrat, I advocated for frugal and prudent spending and backed budgets that imposed minimal property tax increases on our residents.
 As a Senior Real Estate Tax Analyst in a major New York tax appeal firm, I recognize the challenges in property values and taxes faced by homeowners, corporations and the Borough.
 I am an ardent believer in a sound sports program for our youth, formulating and pushing through the refurbishing of the Bayley Ellard sports fields.
 I believe in leaving a healthy world for our children and have backed open space initiatives, including serving as a member of a bipartisan group that successfully secured Open Space funds from Trenton.
 I co-sponsored resolutions that limited public smoking and worked on the advisory committee that evaluated both the design and award for the building of the Green Village Road project.

 My running mate, John Hoover, shares my views on volunteerism and has worked tirelessly on the DDC, the Board of Health, and Council Liaison to the Senior Citizens Advisory Committee and Board of Education.
 John has a strong professional background that has served Madison well.
 I look forward to working with him on the campaign and as a colleague on the Madison Borough Council.

-I am proud of the way in which the Mayor Conley, the Council, Borough Administration and Borough Departments have worked together to effectively fiscally manage the Borough, achieving and maintaining a Triple-A rating while improving services, our roads, our sewers, and our utility infrastructures.
+I am proud of the way in which Mayor Conley, the Council, Borough Administration and Borough Departments have worked together to effectively fiscally manage the Borough, achieving and maintaining a Triple-A rating while improving services, our roads, our sewers, and our utility infrastructures.

-I am hopeful that the residents of Madison will once again put their faith in me and allow me to serve on Council, using my experience and skills to move Madison forward while maintaining its proven traditions and values.
+I am hopeful that the residents of Madison will once again put their faith in me and elect me to serve on Council, using my experience and skills to move Madison forward while maintaining its proven traditions and values.